lwjohnst86/analyzing-cohorts-course/chapter3.md

 Building a DAG that approximates the biology is difficult.
 It requires domain knowledge, so consult experts to confirm the DAG.
 Remember, you will build an incomplete DAG.
 This is but one step to finding confounders.

 Let's determine which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
 Assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
-Create a `dagitty`  model to find out adjustment sets.
+Create a `dagitty()`  model to find out adjustment sets.

-Recall that for dagitty `x -> y` means "x influences y" and that `x -> {y z}` means "x influences y and z"; dagitty is already loaded.
+Recall that for `dagitty`: `x -> y` means "x influences y" and that `x -> {y z}` means "x influences y and z"; `dagitty` is already loaded.

 To learn more about graphs and networks, check out [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r).